JL710/iced-guide/src/app_structure/component.md

 ```

 If you need to execute some code asynchronously after your component is created, you can instead return `(Self, iced::Task<Message>)`.
-This mirrors iced's `run_with` function, which allows you to run a task when starting your applocation.
+This mirrors iced's `run_with` function, which allows you to run a task when starting your application.

 ```rust
 impl LazyImage {